Clemi2806/CC-WebCrawler/README.md

 After that run the `mvn package` command to create a runnable jar.
 When the command has run the runnable is in the `target` folder.

-Please execute the runnable jar with dependencies.
+Please execute the runnable jar **_with_** dependencies.

+To run the tests for the classes use the `mvn test` command.

+If you are using IntelliJ, the app can be started by using the run icon in the `Main` file.